dutchaug/beginners-workshop/lesson04/README.md

 ![Select methods to implement](img/select_methods_to_implement.png)

-The `getCount` method should return the number of items in our adapter.
-The `getItem` method should return the actual data object for a certain position and the `getItemId` should return a unique id for our data item at the given position.
-Of these four methods the `getView` method is the most important and most complex method.
+* The `getCount` method should return the number of items in our adapter.
+* The `getItem` method should return the actual data object for a certain position.
+* The `getItemId` should return a unique id for our data item at the given position.
+* The `getView` method is the most important and most complex method to override.
 The `getView` method is responsible for binding a data item at the given position to a new or recycled view (the `convertView` argument).

-If the `convertView` argument is `null` you have to use a so called **inflater** to convert the layout XML file to an actual `View` object.
-Here's how you do this in `getView`
+If the `convertView` argument is `null` you have to use a so called [LayoutInflater](http://developer.android.com/reference/android/view/LayoutInflater.html) to convert the layout XML file to an actual `View` object.
+Here's how you do this in the `getView` method:

 ```java
 if (convertView == null) {